yaroslawww/laravel-force-https/README.md

 ## Compatibility

-For use php < 7.4 please use verssion "^1.0"
+For use php < 7.4 please use version "^1.0"

 ## Installation

 ### Composer

     composer require yaroslawww/laravel-force-https

 ## Usage

 ### Middleware

 Moreover, this package includes a middleware object to redirect all "non-ssl" routes to the corresponding "ssl".

 So, if a user navigates to http://url-to-laravel/test and the system has this middleware active it would redirect (301) him automatically to https://url-to-laravel/test.
 This is mainly used to avoid duplicate content and improve SEO performance.

 To do so, you have to register the middleware in the `app/Http/Kernel.php` file like this: